Code Geass is an anime about war. And it all started when the Britannian army invaded Japan and renames it – Area 11.

 “If the king doesn’t move, then his subjects won’t follow.” ― Lelouch Vi Britannia

-Lelouch was able to convert, convince, build a loyal army within a short space of time.
+Lelouch was able to convert, convince, and build a loyal army within a short space of time.

 He inspired hope, faith, trust and possibility in the eyes of those who were once enslaved by the Britannian empire.